dstrigl/htheatpump/README.rst

 Todo
 ----

+* check access right for writing parameters of the heat pump
 * read and write the time programs of the heat pump
-* write parameters of the heat pump
 * add some (more) examples
 * add some (more) unit tests
-* cleanup doc
+* cleanup/extend doc

 Tested with
 -----------

 * Heliotherm HP08S10W-WEB, SW 3.0.20
+* Heliotherm HP10S12W-WEB, SW 3.0.8

 Disclaimer